 All students will receive the lecture portion of our manatee education program at no additional cost.

 A manatee field observation trip will also be offered as an option for those participating in our summer program.
 The field observation trip will include transportation from our housing or the classrooms to the Weeki Wachee river.
 Participants will then be provided a double kayak and will be taken on a marine biologist guided tour of the river to observe manatees in their natural habitat.
 Participants will also be provided with a mask and snorkel to observe the manatees underwater.
 This optional trip will be conducted with a minimum of six participants and a maximum of twelve.
 Participants will be able to sign up for the trip once they arrive for their program weeks.
 This year there will also be a limited number of crystal kayaks available which are made of lexan and are completely see-through!
-This trip will cost only $29 per person for regular kayaks and $39 per person for the clear kayaks.
+This trip will cost only $34 per person for the clear kayaks.

 "CMERA provides an extraordinary, high-impact educational experience that cannot be found anywhere else for the price.
 My students were out on the water every day setting the gear, catching and handling sharks and rays, and learning about marine ecosystems first hand.
 We had opportunities to see dolphins and sea turtles, swim with manatees, and dive artificial reefs.
 I think it fair to say my students learned more during our week at CMERA then they might have from a semester in the classroom.
 The students come back changed.
 They will remember their experience and what they learned for years to come.”